serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/PropertyItem/SkipOnSave.md

 # PropertyItem.SkipOnSave property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Gets or sets the ignore on save flag, which when true field won't be serialized back to entity on save.
+Gets or sets the ignore on save flag, which, when true, the field won't be serialized back to the entity on save.

 ```csharp
 public bool?
 SkipOnSave { get; set; }